 Work Group Vice Chair: Kevin Barr

-January Update: The Group has outlined a new blog, focusing on the role of digital assets in FEMA and disaster response.
-Additionally, the Group collaborated with the Financial Inclusion Work Group to propose a session for the Spring Meeting, titled, “Bridging Innovation and Regulation: Accelerating Financial Inclusion with Digital Assets and Faster Payments.”
+March Update: The Group’s Regulatory subgroup has completed a new blog post, “Digital Asset and Stablecoin Regulation: U.S. Faster Payments are Shaping the Future,” which is currently under review by the Operations Committee.
+Additionally, the Group will co-present a session with the Financial Inclusion Work Group at the Spring Member Meeting titled, “Bridging Innovation and Regulation: Accelerating Financial Inclusion with Digital Assets and Faster Payments.”

 Download the Charter